TheLandfill/cpp_cli/README.md

 ## How to Use
 1. Add the include directory in the project settings or in the Makefile
 1. Include the header file "parser.h" in the main part of your program.
-1. Create a new scope (this is just so the local variables you need to create disappear).
+1. Create a new scope (this is just so the local variables you need to create disappear, but it's not necessary).
-1. Inside that scope, create a `Command_Line_Var<T>` (syntax specified below).
+1. Inside that scope, create your `Command_Line_Var<T>`s, create your `Command_Line_Value<T>`s, add your subcommands, and set help information (syntax specified below).
+1. If you want to generate a help message, run the function `ARGS_PARSER::generate_help()`, which will create a text file with a help message.
 1. Once you've created all the `Command_Line_Var`s, run the function `ARGS_PARSER::parse(argc, argv);`.
 1. All the variables will be set after hash finishes.
 1. Any non-flagged argument or ignored argument will be returned in a vector of "non_options" in the order in which they appear in the command line.